Student Guide

 Participating in the Research Participation Program (RPP)

-Your instructor has opted to offer the Research Participation Program (RPP) wherein you may participate in ongoing research studies as required class credit or extra credit.
-The RPP is intended to introduce you to the wide variety of research being conducted in the College of Business at the University of Nebraska at Omaha.
+Your instructor has chosen to offer the Research Participation Program (RPP), where you can participate in ongoing research studies to earn required class credit or extra credit.
+The RPP aims to introduce you to the wide variety of research being conducted in the College of Business at the University of Nebraska at Omaha.

 As you become acquainted with professors and graduate students who are actively contributing new findings to the field of business, we expect that you will learn about how business research is conducted.

-To complete the research experience requirement, you may participate through any combination of the following activities:
+To fulfill the research experience requirement, you can participate through any combination of the following activities:

 - Serve as a research participant in one or more ongoing research projects.